 Roddick’s face soon drops.
 “When the financial journalists picked this up, they decided that what we were doing was stealing money from the shareholders!
 I guess it was the Milton Friedman concept.”
 Friedman famously held the view that ‘there is one and only one social responsibility of business – to use its resources and engage in activities designed to increase its profits’.

 “I remember having to stand up at a meeting with financial analysts and explain that my response to them was ‘up your bum’.
-This was what we were about and we were a profitable business, opening 150 stores every year.
-But the city doesn’t give you time to practise these social experiments.
-Assessment, reflection and thoughtfulness are not the modus operandi when you’re on the stock market.
-When you’re below their estimation of what your profit could be, the proverbial hits the fan and there’s nothing you can do about it.”
+This was what we were about, and we were a profitable business, opening 150 stores every year.
+But the city doesn’t give you time to practice these social experiments.
+Assessment, reflection, and thoughtfulness are not the modus operandi when you’re on the stock market.
+When you’re below their estimation of what your profit could be, the proverbial hits the fan, and there’s nothing you can do about it.”